Algorithmic Persuasion with Evidence: Preliminaries

 \begin{problem}{\textsc{(Constrained Delegation)} $\;$} Find a decision scheme $\psi^*$ for commitment of the receiver such that, upon a best response of the sender, the receiver utility is as high as possible. \end{problem}

-Finally, in the game without commitment power, we look for a pair $(\varphi,\psi)$ of signaling and decision schemes that constitute a sequential equilibrium\footnote{We use the terminology of~\cite{GlazerR06}.} in the extensive-form game, where nature first determines the state of nature, the sender then picks $\varphi$ to provide evidence, and then the receiver uses $\psi$ to accept or reject based on the evidence provided.
-Given that the sender picks $\varphi$, the receiver shall pick $\psi$ as a best response for every given evidence.
-Similarly, given that the receiver responds to evidence with $\psi$, the signaling scheme $\varphi$ shall be a best response for the sender.
+Finally, in the game without commitment power, we look for a pair $(\varphi,\psi)$ of signaling and decision schemes that constitute a \emph{Bayes-Nash equilibrium} in the extensive-form game, where nature first determines the state of nature, the sender then picks $\varphi$ to provide evidence, and then the receiver uses $\psi$ to accept or reject based on the evidence provided.
+Given that the sender picks $\varphi$, the receiver picks $\psi$ as a best response for every given evidence.
+Similarly, given that the receiver responds to evidence with $\psi$, the signaling scheme $\varphi$ is a best response for the sender.

-\begin{problem}{\textsc{(Constrained Equilibrium)} $\;$} Find a pair of signaling scheme $\varphi$ and decision scheme $\psi$ that represents a sequential equilibrium in the persuasion game with evidence and without commitment power. \end{problem}
+\begin{problem}{\textsc{(Constrained Equilibrium)} $\;$} Find a pair of signaling scheme $\varphi$ and decision scheme $\psi$ that represents a Bayes-Nash equilibrium in the persuasion game with evidence and without commitment power. \end{problem}